christine-robinson-01/zen-devops-course/tasks/01-file-creation-task/task-1/output.md

 ![Output 3](./output03.PNG)

-**Step 4:** Concatenate the content of "another_file.txt" to "my_file.txt" and display the updated content
+### Concatenate the content of "another_file.txt" to "my_file.txt" and display the updated content

 ```bash
 # List files